TTreehouse/SM/README.md

-Project to learn js, node and react
+Project to learn MERN stack